SnowyWhite/obsidian-vault/README.md

 Hey 👋

-This is the vault structure I personally use together with all the notes where I suppose they could be useful for you as well.
+This is the vault structure I personally use together with all the notes where I suppose they could be useful for you as well.<br>
 The structure is loosely based on the PARA method.
 You can learn more about it here: https://fortelabs.com/blog/para